SAP-samples/teched2022-AD160/exercises/4_TriggerProcess/Create-API-Trigger.md

 ## Summary <a name="summary"></a>

-You've now created API Triggers for the Business Process.
+You have now created API Triggers for the Business Process.

 Continue to - [Exercise 5 - Modify the Automation](../5_ModifyAutomation/Modify-automation.md)